datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 I'm not as familiar with the GMS code as I could be, so it's unclear to me exactly where we'd end up making code changes.
 I know the solution needs to be agnostic to whichever backing store is being used.

-TODO: Still need to do a deep technical proposal.